oddbird/oddleventy/content/blog/2023/sqlalchemy-for-django-developers.md

 need to use a `join` to bring in the `User` model and then filter on the `name` attribute.

-One clear advantage of SQLAlchemy is that you can instantiate model instances and relate them before they are saved, and then save them all at once:
+One clear advantage of SQLAlchemy is that you can instantiate models and relate them before they are saved, and then commit them all at once:

 ```python
 spongebob = User(